 Symmetrical bandwidth for upload and download

 Aside from their reliability, one of the biggest advantages to leased lines is their symmetrical speeds; meaning that if you have a 10Mbps connection, you’ll have 10Mbps download and 10Mbps upload.
 Thanks to these reliable speeds, leased lines are the perfect choice if you are looking to integrate all your network traffic, such as voice and data.

 Provisioning, Surveys and Project Management

-The provisioning of a Leased Line takes longer than other connection options as it will involve new cabling being installed which may mean public infrastructure closures and need good project management.
+The provisioning of a Leased Line takes longer than other connection options as it will involve new cabling being installed which may mean public infrastructure closures and good project management will be required.
 That’s why we provide you with a project manager from order to installation.
 Your project manager will organise your site survey which will determine the work needed to install your line.
 They will then also lead the organisation of all of this work.

 Installation costs of up to £2,000 are covered by us on contracts of 3 years or longer, and our contract lengths range from 12 to 60 months.

 EAD is the most common type of Leased Line; it provides a direct connection back to the exchange over a fibre optic cable, meaning you can receive speeds from 5Mbps up to 1Gbps and beyond.
 Any location can receive an EAD connection, the difference between each location is simply the amount of work required to establish the connection, which is why the cost will vary from line to line, even if they are the same speed.
 The provisioning time for these particular leased lines can be anything from 2 to 4 months from survey, depending on the survey’s findings.